Trapt (album)

-Trapt is the debut studio album by American rock band Trapt, released on November 5, 2002 under Warner Bros.
+Trapt is the debut studio album by American rock band of the same name, released on November 5, 2002 through Warner Bros.
 Records.

 With three hit singles, the album ascended to number 42 on the Billboard 200 chart, and went on to spend more than 80 weeks inside the Billboard 200.
 It was certified gold by the RIAA on May 15, 2003, then platinum on November 24 of that same year, making it Trapt's most successful album to date.

-Album art
+Background

+After putting out two independent releases and performing with up and coming acts such as Papa Roach, by the year 2000, the members of Trapt had dropped out of college and moved to Los Angeles to fully pursue their music career.
+By late 2000, the band were already in the process of signing with Immortal Records, after Immortal executives were impressed with their performance at the Troubadour.
+The band wanted to choose their own producer and be granted full creative control for the album, which caused Immortal to walk away from the deal after eight weeks.
+In late 2001, after a 9/11 benefit show, the band was offered a deal from Warner Bros.
+Records, which the band signed after the label agreed to give them full creative control.
+When it came to deciding producers, the band chose Garth Richardson.
+Bassist Pete Charell said "...it was between him and Howard Benson.
+We chose Garth because it seemed like he was really into the music we had.
+It turned out he didn’t do much, what he did to get good sounds and arrangements was minor changes."

-In an interview with VH1, Chris Taylor Brown stated the picture of a man mowing a lawn was selected to show his view of suburban life, to which he called home.
+In an interview with VH1, singer Chris Taylor Brown stated the picture of a man mowing a lawn was selected as the album art to show his view of suburban life, to which he called home.

 Critical reception

 AllMusic critic Brian O'Neill regarded the album as "as enthusiastic as it is plagiaristic," while noting "the organic feel to the disc that separates it from their more angst-ridden peers."
 O'Neill further wrote that the record "isn't original, per se, as much as it does a good job melding its pronounced influences more seamlessly than most; the band would get a better recommendation if the record had songs that stood out a bit more."
 Melodics Pär Winberg stated that Trapt features a "softer and more pop-orientated voice that I think is great for this type of music, compared to all clones out there."